catherineholland1/PhD/README.md

 # PhD

-PhD Code and Supplementary Material
+PhD Code and Supplementary Material for PhD: Bayesian Hierarchical Methods for Non-standard Compositional Data